 Each view provides a distinct representation of the same underlying set of GDC data and metadata.
-The GDC also provides access to certain unharmonized data files generated by GDC-hosted projects.
-These files and their associated metadata are not represented in the views above; instead they can be found in the GDC Legacy Archive.
+Previously, the GDC also provided access to certain unharmonized data files generated by GDC-hosted projects, which could be found in the GDC Legacy Archive.

 The Projects, Exploration, Analysis and Repository pages can be accessed from the GDC Data Portal front page and from the toolbar (see below).
 The annotations view is accessible from Repository view.